Social media websites are the worst places to spend your time.

 Deleting your social media is really a question of how committed you are to your goals and dreams.

-I can already tell you that less than 5% of people reading this will click that link and delete their Facebook account.
+I can already tell you that less than 5% of people reading this will click that link and delete their Facebook accounts.
 And that’s okay – winning is not for everyone.

 If everyone could do it, how would winners be special?

 Think about it – mull over it – make a choice.
 Your life is in your hands – Facebook, Pinterest or wherever you go to get your fix doesn’t care about you, the people there don’t care about you, the screen you’re staring at right now doesn’t care about you – only you care about you.

 We all make our choices, but in the end, it’s our choices that make us.
 What’s your choice going to be?